Benefits of sex

 A diagnosis of dementia doesn’t mean that your sex life has to end.
 People with dementia often have sexual needs, just like everyone else, and maintaining or developing a sexual relationship can enhance your wellbeing.

 Your sexual relationship may change in unpredictable ways and there may be problems in relation to sexual expression and behaviour – for example, you may lose your ability to judge what’s appropriate and what isn’t.
-It’s also important that there is always consent and some people with dementia may not have the mental capacity to give this consent.
+It’s also important that there is always consent and some people with dementia may not be able to give this consent.
 The Alzheimer’s Society has a useful guide to sex and intimate relationships.

 If you live in a care home